pablo-padua/eDom-Automated-Game-Bot/README.md

 # automated_web_bot
-This is a game bot that requires a license key.
+This is a game bot that requires an encrypted license key.
  If you dont have a license or your old one expired, contact me: Padua#6834 on Discord

 You need python, selenium, chrome webdriver installed and also do a "pip selenium" and "pip selenium" on terminal.